 EDU 620 Curriculum and Instruction for Teaching Earth Science in Secondary Schools

-This course is designed for students preparing to teach Earth science in middle and secondary schools.
-Students learn to analyze, critique, and select standards-based instructional materials drawing from the New York State Core Curriculum, the National Science Education Standards, and contemporary research on how people learn, specifically how students learn science.
+This course is designed for Residents preparing to teach Earth science in middle and secondary schools.
+Residents learn to analyze, critique, and select standards-based instructional materials drawing from the New York State Core Curriculum, the National Science Education Standards, and contemporary research on how people learn, specifically how students learn science.

 EDU 630 Developmental Variations: Development, Assessment, and Instruction with a Special Needs Focus